lbrenman/Amplify-Central-Integration-Utils-Project/README.md

 ![](https://i.imgur.com/2B7rf7M.png)
 ![](https://i.imgur.com/LvWAc5c.png)

-Instead, you can use the *AmplifyWebhookPayloadParser* Service to more easily JSON parse the Amplify Webhook that triggers your integration by just connecting the HTTP/S Server Post body to the Service input
+Instead, you can use the *AmplifyWebhookPayloadParser* Service to more easily JSON parse the Amplify Webhook that triggers your integration by just connecting the HTTP/S Server Post body to the Service input as shown below.
 ![](https://i.imgur.com/79QTWSo.png)
 ![](https://i.imgur.com/lL8QUk3.png)

-When using the utility project you don't need to know the Amplify Webhook payload schema or create data objects or variables.
+When using the utility project you don't need to know the Amplify Webhook payload schema or create data objects or variables as it is exposed by the service for you as shown above.

 As another example, in order to approve a Marketplace Product subscription request, you would need to know the API to call and the payload.
 Instead you can use the *ApproveSubscriptionFromSubscription* Service and simply pass in the subscription object (which is also the body.payload property of a subscription webhook) and two variables to the Service to approve/reject the request.
 ![](https://i.imgur.com/2boFo1f.png)